Raymond Roussin

-Raymond O. Roussin was the Archbishop of the Roman Catholic Archdiocese of Vancouver from 2004 to January 2009, when his resignation was accepted by Pope Benedict XVI.
+Raymond O. Roussin was a Canadian prelate who served as the Archbishop of the Roman Catholic Archdiocese of Vancouver from 2004 to January 2009, when his resignation was accepted by Pope Benedict XVI.

 Curriculum vitae

 Roussin was born on June 17, 1939, in St. Boniface, Winnipeg, Manitoba.

 Religious Life and Priesthood

 He entered the religious institute of the Society of Mary in 1961 in St. Louis, Missouri.
 He taught at the Marianists' Chaminade College Preparatory School in St. Louis from 1960 to 1963, and in St. Anselme, Quebec, from 1963 to 1965.
 He did pre-seminary studies at Saint Louis University before enrolling at the University of Fribourg in Fribourg, Switzerland.He was ordained as a priest for the Marianists on March 21, 1970 in Fribourg shortly before completing his Licentiate in Sacred Theology.

 He served as the Director of the Marianist community in Saint Boniface, 1971-1979 and 1987-1995, as well as Provincial Superior for the Marianists in Canada, 1980-1987.
 In the Archdiocese of Saint Boniface, he served as the Director of Vocations, member of the Presbyteral Council, and Director of Saint Boniface Diocesan High School.
 He also served as a Member of the Presbyteral Council of the Archdiocese of Winnipeg.
 From 1984 to 1986, he was President of the Western Conference of Religious.